Revenue vs. Profit: How Net Income Really Works (With Examples)

 What is the difference between profit and revenue?

-How to get from revenue to profit
+How to get from revenue to net income

 1. Cost of Goods Sold (COGS)